openmobilityfoundation/governance/technical/OMF-CDS-Policy-Language-Guidance.md

 > - The applicant shall provide details from 1 to 2 entities they have successfully deployed CDS Curbs, Events, and/or Metrics for. - 5 points
 >
 > **Deliverables**
-> - Stand up a public facing Curbs API data feed
+> - Stand up a public-facing Curbs API data feed
 > - Host the Curbs API data feed throughout the duration of the contract

 ## Policy Guidance